john-see/john-see.github.io/_members/biqi.md

 teaser: >
     I am a final-year BSc Computing Science student at Heriot-Watt University, Malaysia campus.
-    My research interests include Cloud Native Applications, Digital Twin, Software Architecture, and Software Engineering.
+    My research interests include generative art, diffusion models, and animation scripting.
-    Currently, I am working on BrandDiffusion, a project that initiates a generative AI framework that creatively fuses branding concepts to create new promotional materials.
+    Currently, I am working on BrandDiffusion, a project that builds a generative AI framework that creatively fuses branding components such as objects, stylisation, and typography to create new promotional materials.

 profile:
     name: Fong Bi Qi